opentk/opentk.net/learn/appendix_opengl/debug_callback.md

 <br/>

 > [!TIP]
-> Using synchronous output may decrease your performance (untested) as OpenGL
+> Using synchronous output may decrease your performance significantly as OpenGL
 > will only call your function from the thread that the context is owned by.
+> However, this will allow you to easily break in the callback function to
+> analyze the situtaion, such as viewing the stack trace and finding the culprit
-> Otherwise the graphics driver is allowed to call the function from any thread
+> code.
+Otherwise the graphics driver is allowed to call the function from any
-> concurrently.
-Be careful of the usual pitfalls of multithreading.
+> thread concurrently.
+Be careful of the usual pitfalls of multithreading when
+> disabled.

 > [!NOTE]
 > The second paramter of `DebugMessageCallback*` determines the value of the